 Step 2 – Prepare the Surface

 If there are imperfections on the car’s surface then use sandpaper to prepare the area.
 It is important to have a clean and smooth area when fixing fiberglass on automobiles.
 Remove any traces of debris by using a brush.
 Get sandpaper to get a smooth surface at the point where fiberglass is to be fixed on the car.
 Scuff on the entire area and remove the fine particles using a brush.
 Get a dry piece of cloth and wipe away the remaining particles.

 Put thin layers of glazing putty on the fiberglass surface.
 Make sure it is only applied at the point of contact with the automobile.
 To avoid messing with the entire fiberglass material, place it on a table and use your hands to squeeze and spread glazing putty at the edges.
 Be sure to work quickly as well as it is best to fix the auto part when it is still wet.

 Carefully lift the auto part and fix it to the car.
 If it is one of the windows, open the door and place the auto part at the point of connection.
 Fix it by holding it down for a few minutes.
 More glazing putty can be applied to strengthen the point of contact.

 Step 5 – Finish Up

 Leave the auto part to dry.
-In case there are any spillages of glazing putty on the car, then use 400-grit or finer sand paper to scuff away the material.
+In case there are any spillages of glazing putty on the car, then use 400-grit or finer sandpaper to scuff away the material.
 This removes any imperfection and provides a smooth and attractive finish.
-Get a clean piece of clothe to wipe away any debris or particles.
+Get a clean piece of cloth to wipe away any debris or particles.